 The deal represents the first signed at the building, and is the largest office lease signed in Manhattan this year, according to the landlord.
 The lease solidifies the project, allowing developer Silverstein Properties to move forward with final financing and construction of the tower.

 When the building delivers in 2017, GroupM will open its doors in the base of the tower with more than 2,400 employees consolidated from several Midtown locations.

 Designed by Rogers Stirk Harbor + Partners, 3 WTC will offer a major concentration of more than 183,000 square feet of street-level and underground, pedestrian-concourse retail with connections to 11 subway lines and the PATH system.
-The sustainably-built tower will consist of reinforced concrete core with steel structure and frame, and will feature floor-to-ceiling windows, column-free floor plates, 58 stories of office space
+The sustainably-built tower will consist of reinforced concrete core with steel structure and frame, and will feature floor-to-ceiling windows, column-free floor plates, 58 stories of office space, and LEED certification.

 "GroupM is looking forward to becoming part of one of the most vibrant and important neighborhoods in New York City," said Kelly Clark, CEO of GroupM North America.
 "I want to thank and congratulate everyone who helped us reach this exciting, historic agreement - especially Governor Cuomo, Mayor Bloomberg, and all of their associates at the state and city levels."

 Including GroupM, more than five million square feet of office space has now been leased at the new World Trade Center.
 Other companies that have committed to the phoenix-esque site include Condé Nast, BMI, Omnicom, Moody's, WilmerHale, the GSA, and Fast Company